Satellite-im/Uplink/README.md

 ---
 ## Pre-Compiled Development

-For rapid inspection of our deployed binaries you can open the settings once signed into Uplink, then navigate to "about" and click the version number 10 times which will enable a "developer" section in the settings.
-From here you can enabled experimental features as well as helpful dev tools.
+For rapid inspection of our deployed binaries you can open the settings once signed into Uplink, then navigate to `About` and click the version number 10 times which will enable a `Developer` section in the settings.
+From here you can enable experimental features as well as helpful dev tools.

 ## Quickstart